MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 #### 4.2.
 Find children using *children.length*

 The [*parent.children*](https://developer.mozilla.org/en-US/docs/Web/API/Element/children) includes only element nodes in a given element.

-Here we check for the number of child elements that the parent has, using `length` property.
+Here we check for the number of child elements that given parent has, using the `length` property.

 ```javascript